krsandeep1808/AI-Powered-Document-Query-System/README.md

 ### 🧾 Overview

-This full-stack application allows users to upload documents (e.g., PDF) and ask questions related to the content.
+This full-stack application allows users to upload documents (e.g., PDF, ppt, csv etc) and ask questions related to the content.
 The system utilizes **NLP (Natural Language Processing)** techniques to analyze documents and return context-aware answers, enabling a **Retrieval-Augmented Generation (RAG)** experience.

 ---